-(http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2005:149:0022:0039:EN:PDF)
+^{(&}lt;u>http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2005:149:0022:0039:EN:PDF) and the e-Commerce Directive

-- The first part could provide high-level (general) information.
-The information about the IAS provided should include, for example, an explanation of speeds, examples of popular applications that can be used with a sufficient quality, and an explanation of how such applications are influenced by the limitations of the provided IAS.
-This part should include reference to the second part where the information required by Article 4(1) of the Regulation is provided in more detail. - The second part could consist of more detailed technical parameters and their values and other relevant information required by Article 4(1) of the Regulation and in these Guidelines. - 132.
-Examples of how information could be disclosed in a transparent way can be found in BEREC's 2011 Net Neutrality Transparency Guidelines.52 - 133.
-Contract terms that would inappropriately exclude or limit the exercise of the legal rights of the end-user vis-à-vis the ISP in the event of total or partial non-performance or inadequate performance by the ISP of any of the contractual obligations might be deemed unfair under national legislation, including the implementation of Directive 93/13/EEC on unfair terms in consumer contracts.53 - Articles 4(1), 4(2) and 4(3) apply to all contracts regardless of the date the contract is concluded or renewed.
+- part should include reference to the second part where the information required by Article 4(1) of the Regulation is provided in more detail. - The second part could consist of more detailed technical parameters and their values and other relevant information required by Article 4(1) of the Regulation and in these Guidelines. - 132.
+Examples of how information could be disclosed in a transparent way can be found in BEREC's 2011 Net Neutrality Transparency Guidelines.57 - 133.
+Contract terms that would inappropriately exclude or limit the exercise of the legal rights of the end-user vis-à-vis the ISP in the event of total or partial non-performance or inadequate performance by the ISP of any of the contractual obligations might be deemed unfair under national legislation, including the implementation of Directive 93/13/EEC on unfair terms in consumer contracts.58 - 134.
+Articles 4(1), 4(2) and 4(3) apply to all contracts regardless of the date the contract is concluded or renewed.
 Article 4(4) applies only to contracts concluded or renewed from 29 November 2015.
-Modifications to contracts are subject to national legislation implementing Article 20(2) of the Universal Service Directive54.
+Modifications to contracts are subject to national legislation implementing Article 20(2) of the Universal Service Directive59.

-Article 4(1) (a) transparency and traffic management measures and the e-Commerce Directive
+Article 4(1) (a) transparency and traffic management measures